Africa Roundup: Goldman backs Kobo360, Rwanda commits to EVs, Interswitch IPO update – TechCrunch

 The company — with an Uber-like app that connects truckers and companies to delivery services — will use the funds to upgrade its platform and expand to 10 new countries beyond current operating markets of Nigeria, Togo, Ghana and Kenya.

-Kobo360 looks to grow beyond its Nigeria roots to become a truly Pan-African company, co-founder Obi Ozor told TechCrunch .
+Kobo360 looks to grow beyond its Nigeria roots to become a truly Pan-African company, co-founder Obi Ozor told TechCrunch.
 He co-founded the venture in 2017 with fellow Nigerian Ife Oyedele II.

-Since its launch in Lagos, the startup has continued to grow its product offerings, VC backing and customer base.
+Since its launch in Lagos, the startup has continued to boost its product offerings, VC backing and customer base.
 Kobo360 claims a fleet of more than 10,000 drivers and trucks operating on its app.
 Top clients include Honeywell, Olam, Unilever, Dangote and DHL.

 Kobo360’s latest round is also notable for Goldman Sachs’ involvement.
-Goldman’s participation tracks a growing list of African venture investments made by the U.S. based finance firm.
+Goldman’s participation tracks a growing list of African venture investments made by the U.S.-based finance firm.

 Chinese mobile-phone and device maker Transsion will list in an IPO on Shanghai’s STAR Market, Transsion confirmed to TechCrunch.